 Multiple Type Parameters

 Generic types may declare any number of type parameters.
-The initial Pair<T> example contains only one type parameter.
+The initial Pair<T> example contained only one type parameter.
 To enable support for storing a dichotomous pair of objects, such as a name/value pair, you could create a new version of the type that declares two type parameters, as shown in Listing 12.14.

 Listing 12.14: Declaring a Generic with Multiple Type Parameters